robertdebock/presentations/vault-operations.md

 You can scale both up and down, from `3` to `5` and back from `5` to `3`.

-> Note: Scaling down required auto-pilot to be configured to cleanup ["dead servers"](https://developer.hashicorp.com/vault/docs/concepts/integrated-storage/autopilot#dead-server-cleanup).
+NOTE: Scaling down required auto-pilot to be configured to cleanup ["dead servers"](https://developer.hashicorp.com/vault/docs/concepts/integrated-storage/autopilot#dead-server-cleanup).
 If this configuration is skipped, quorum may be lost.

 ----